jurisgalang/named-parameters/README.md

     has_named_parameters :send_mail, :optional => :subject
     has_named_parameters :send_mail, :optional => [ :subject, :bcc, :from ]

-Declare one of a set of parameters as required (ie: require on and only one from a list):
+Declare one of a set of parameters as required (ie: require one and only one from a list):

     has_named_parameters :send_mail, :oneof => [ :signature, :alias ]